ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## About the raster metadata

-The creation metadata unrelated to georeferencing (e.g. the `compress` key or various other options [here](https://rasterio.readthedocs.io/en/latest/topics/image_options.html#creation-options)) returned in the dictionary `profile` from the `stitch_dem` API is copied directly from the source tiles being used.
-Although a `driver` keyword can be specified through this API directly, we recommend using the default `GTiff` option.
-We caution that the creation metadata copied from the source DEM tile set may not be valid with the other possible drivers and has not been tested in this library.
-Furthermore, different distributions of `rasterio` support different of subsets drivers; however, `GTiff` is the default driver in `rasterio` and supported across all distributions.
+The creation metadata unrelated to georeferencing (e.g. the `compress` key or various other options [here](https://rasterio.readthedocs.io/en/latest/topics/image_options.html#creation-options)) returned in the dictionary `profile` from the `stitch_dem` API is copied directly from the source tiles being used if they are GeoTiff formatted (such as `glo_30`) else the creation metadata are copied from the GeoTiff Default Profile in `rasterio` (see [here](https://github.com/rasterio/rasterio/blob/0feec999775f3108abf9f50beea044bb3d4756d2/rasterio/profiles.py) excluding `nodata` and `dtype`).
 Such metadata creation options are beyond the scope of this library.

 ## Credentials